greyballarini/greyballarini.github.io/_posts/2026-03-04-Plushy-Redux.md

 author: Grey Ballarini
 ---

 This is a code to demonstrate the function of 3 LED lights based on the activity of a button and a switch.
-This is mimicking the behaviot of my circuit plushy.
+This is mimicking the behavior of my circuit plushy.

 ![on](https://greyballarini.github.io/assets/img/lights_on.png)
 ![off](https://greyballarini.github.io/assets/img/lights_off.png)

-I was initially trying to code this using print statements under the original "if" statements instaed of in their own block.
+I was initially trying to code this using print statements under the original "if" statements instead of in their own block.
 A tip I'd give my past self would be considering why this is not the best approach.